ShinySaana/dual-secure-boot-guide/README.md

 # Enroll your keys.
 Method will varies depending on your firmware.
 # /!\ Enroll your own PK *last*, as this action activates Secure Boot.
-# If the firmware co
-mplains about enrolling your own PK, enroll rm_PK.auth first to set Secure Boot in setup mode, then enroll PK.auth
+# If the firmware complains about enrolling your own PK, enroll rm_PK.auth first to set Secure Boot in setup mode, then enroll PK.auth

 # Example for x64 architecture with KeyTool
 sbsign --key db.key --cert db.crt --output /<some mounted FAT32 flash drive>/EFI/BOOT/BOOTX64.EFI /usr/share/efitools/efi/KeyTool.efi